 - Changes in mood or behavior including becoming confused, suspicious, depressed, fearful, or anxious

 - Misplacing things and losing the ability to retrace steps to find them

 - Changes in personality

 - Loss of desire or initiative, including trouble keeping up with a favorite sports team or remembering how to perform a hobby activity

-Alzheimers Care from Assisting Hands of Potomac Home Care.
+Alzheimers Care from Assisting Hands Home Care.